-The medical info hotline can be found on the course maps and on the back of your start number.
+The medical info hotline can be found on the back of your start number.
 If you are unable to get through to the medical info hotline, please call the European emergency number 112 without delay.

 16. DOPING

 Any runner found to have doped will be immediately disqualified.
 Medical procedures not permitted include intravenous infusions (without a Therapeutic Use Exemption), even in cases of stress-induced dehydration.